milostomic/implementation-guides/netverify/netverify-web.md

 #### Label for customer ID

 Specify the label for the customer identification field on your landing page.
-This field should not contain sensitive data like PII (Personally Identifiable Information) or account login.
+This field must not contain sensitive data like PII (Personally Identifiable Information) or account login.

 ## <a name="redirect-initiating-the-transaction"></a>Initiating the Transaction